KRR-Oxford/RSAComb/README.md

 ## Preliminaries

-In order to use this program you need to have [RDFox](https://www.oxfordsemantic.tech/product) available in your system, along with a valid license.
+In order to use this program you need to have [RDFox](https://www.oxfordsemantic.tech/product) available in your system, along with *a valid license*.
 RDFox is proprietary software and as such we are not able to distribute it along with our code.
 Please refer to [this link](https://www.oxfordsemantic.tech/tryrdfoxforfree) to request a free trial.